Minmi Rangers: History

 Minmi's biggest triumph came in 1892, when it claimed the Gardiner Cup.
 The Gardiner Cup was, from 1885 to 1928, the biggest prize in New South Wales football.
 Minmi 3-0 triumphed in the final against Sydney namesakes, Pyrmont Rangers.

 The fortunes of Minmi Rangers FC had dwindled by the turn of the century.
 No further success would come after 1898.
 A downturn in the local coal industry saw players depart Minmi, and by 1911 the club had lost its senior competition status.

+On a footnote, the last surviving member of the Minmi Rangers "of the 1895 to 1900 period" was Jim Curran, who was "regarded as the greatest scoring winger of all time".
+His death at the age of 94 in West Wallsend was reported in the Sydney Morning Herald of 8 May 1962 under the headline "Soccer Star Dies, Aged 94".
+He was also known to be one of the Ellis Cup winners of 1886.